 - Joann Starks, Training, Dissemination, and Utilization Manager – Facilitates and coordinates implementation of training, dissemination and utilization activities in collaboration with working partners and working groups, facilities involvement and engagement of consumer advocacy groups in the Center's networking activities.

-- Ann Outlaw, Activity Assistant - Assists in the implementation of training, dissemination, utilization, and technical assistance activities, supports activities of the communities of practice, and Consumer Review Panel, and facilitates implementation of the Center's webcasts.
+- Ann Outlaw, Technical Assistant Consultant - Assists in the implementation of training, dissemination, utilization, and technical assistance activities, supports activities of the communities of practice, and Consumer Review Panel, and facilitates implementation of the Center's webcasts.

 - John Middleton, Web Administrator - Develops and maintains the project's website and databases, ensures maximal accessibility of all the Center's web-based resources, and establishes supports for the conduct of community of practice activities.

-- Tracy Bauman, Administrative Assistant - Provides logistical support and maintains Center records and documentation.
+- Tracy Bauman, Administrative Associate - Provides logistical support and maintains Center records and documentation.

 - Last Updated: